-12. To build a strong, stable and sustainable economy which provides prosperity and opportunities (including learning and skills) for all, and in which environmental and social costs fall on those who impose them, and efficient resource use is incentivised

-Unclear links.
-Several of the initiatives to reduce MSW arisings clearly help to incentivise efficient resource use, for example reusable nappies, SMART shopping, and unwanted mail.
-Generally speaking, the initiatives do not promote the polluter pays principle and are unlikely to provide significant opportunities for learning and skills.
-However, generally speaking promoting these initiatives could strengthen Kent's 'green economy' although this is difficult to quantify.
+12. To build a strong, stable and sustainable economy which provides prosperity and opportunities (including learning ar skills) for all, and in which environmental and social costs fall of those who impose them, and efficient resource use is incentivised unlikely to provide significant opportunities for learning and skills.
+However, generally speaking promoting these initiatives could strengthen Kent's 'green economy' although this is difficult to quantify. --- --